Call us for more information0845 009 5639

 • Behaviour

 Your husband/wife has behaved in a way that it is unreasonable to expect you to continue to live together.
 Behaviour can be unpleasant verbal abuse such as name calling, a suspicion of an affair, lack of sexual relationship or more serious behaviour such as violence.
+If you have suffered a violent attack from your partner and are seeking divorce you could also be entitled to compensation.
+See how much you could get on our CICA calculator.

 • Desertion